Novi Biliari

-Novi Biliari (Нові Білярі; Новые Беляры) is an urban-type settlement in Odesa Raion of Odesa Oblast in Ukraine.
+Novi Biliari (Нові Білярі; Новые Беляры) is a rural settlement in Odesa Raion of Odesa Oblast in Ukraine.
+It belongs to Yuzhne urban hromada, one of the hromadas of Ukraine.
 Population:

 Novi Biliari is located on the right bank of the Small Adzhalyk Estuary, east of the city of Odesa.

+History

+On the site of the present settlement Novi Biliari there was a German colony called Anental.

+Until 18 July 2020, Novi Biliari belonged to Lyman Raion.
+The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Odesa Oblast to seven.
+The area of Lyman Raion was split between Berezivka and Odesa Raions, with Novi Biliari transferred to Odesa Raion.

+Until 26 January 2024, Novi Biliari was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Novi Biliari became a rural settlement.

 Economy

 Transportation

-Novi Biliari is on the Highway M28 connecting Odesa with Yuzhne where it connects to the Highway M14 which runs to Mykolaiv.
+Novi Biliari is on the Highway M28 connecting Odesa with Pivdenne where it connects to the Highway M14 which runs to Mykolaiv.

 There is a railway line which runs from Chornomorska to Novi Biliari, but there is no passenger traffic.
-The closest railway stations with passenger traffic are in Odessa.
+The closest railway stations with passenger traffic are in Odesa.